laurelherting/lmh-headspace/AWS/examTips.md

 2. Which of the following Compliance guarantees attests to the fact that the AWS Platform has met the standard required for the secure storage of medical records in the US?
 Answer: HIPAA

-* read Shared Responsibility Model before exam http://aws.amazon.com/compliance/shared-responsibility-model/
+* read Shared Responsibility Model before exam: http://aws.amazon.com/compliance/shared-responsibility-model/

 ### AWS WAF & AWS Shield